kdgregory/log4j-aws-appenders/docs/build.md

 There are three projects in this repository:

-* [aws-core](../aws-core): the AWS log-writers and supporting code that would be used by any appender implementation.
+* [aws-shared](../aws-shared): the AWS log-writers and supporting code that would be used by any appender implementation.
-* [log4j1-appenders](../log4j1-appenders): the Log4J 1.x compatible appenders.
+* [log4j1-appenders](../log4j1-appenders): the Log4J 1.x appenders.
 * [log4j1-integration-tests](../log4j1-integration-tests): a set of integration tests for the Log4J 1.x appenders.
 These are in a separate project so that they can be can be run as desired, rather than as part of every build.